hiero-ledger/hiero-improvement-proposals/HIP/hip-1.md

 HIP stands for **Hiero Improvement Proposal**.
 A HIP is intended to provide information or initiate engineering efforts to update functionality under Hiero governance.
 The HIP should be technically clear and concise, and as granular as possible.
 Small, targeted HIPs are more likely to reach consensus and result in a reference implementation.

 HIPs are intended to be the primary mechanism for proposing new features, for collecting community input, and for documenting the design decisions that go into the Hiero codebase.
 The HIP author is responsible for building consensus within the community and documenting dissenting opinions.

+For HIPs that propose changes to the Hiero codebase (typically Standards Track HIPs for Core, Service, or Mirror Node categories), the process involves Hiero providing technical approval and Hedera providing review and acceptance if the changes are to be incorporated into the Hedera network or ecosystem.

 Because the HIPs are maintained as text files in a versioned repository, their revision history is the historical record of the proposal.
 HIPs are **not** meant to address *bugs* in implemented code.
 Bugs should be addressed using issues on the implementation's repository.